Exam Board Specification

 N/A (new course as of September 2016)

-The minimum requirement for the course is GCSE French grade B although an A is preferable.
+To study A Level French required to have a GCSE grade B or equivalent in French.
 You will need to feel confident at this level in the four French skills of Listening, Reading, Speaking and Writing.
 You must also have some knowledge and understanding of the culture and way of life in France and be willing to find out more!

 Why study French at AS level?